 Most street light maintenance is performed by Ameren Illinois or Corn Belt Energy.
 The City of Bloomington maintains ornamental street lights and parts of Corn Belt Energy street lights.
 The best way to report a street light outage is to contact your electricity provider, which is one of the two providers listed below:

-What if I want a streetlight in my alley?
+Who do I contact if I want a streetlight installed in my neighborhood?